plod/plod.github.io/README.md

 The website can auto deployed by adding a commit message of [deploy] see https://plod.tv/post/Setting-up-hugo-git-auto-deploy/

 *gotcha is to include space after "[deploy] " message in commit log

+Dockerfile in route to build a from memory version of website